AwesomeWebProjects/react-player/README.md

 The player loads the song with `web streams` to give a better experience to user and improve performance;

-The project is open source and can be used as example of "web audio api and canvas visualization
+The project is open source and can be used as example of `web audio api and canvas visualization`.

 ## Project Available Scripts